Lower bound theorems for general polytopes: Stronger minimisation

-Now suppose $n=2$.
-We use induction on $d$; the base case $d=4$ is almost obvious.
-If every vertex in $F$ has a unique edge leading out of it, then $P$ will be decomposable by Lemma \ref{decomp}, and hence a prism and we are finished.
+If every vertex in $F$ has a unique edge leading out of it, then $P$ will be decomposable by \cref{decomp}, and hence a prism and we are finished.
 Otherwise, there will be at least $2d-2+1$ edges going out of $F$ and one edge between the two vertices outside $F$.
 This implies that there are at most

 edges in $F$.
 By induction, $F$ must be a prism.
+This completes the proof. \end{proof}